thinktandem/thinktandem.io/src/content/articles/testing-headless-websites.md

     cmd: /app/node_modules/.bin/nuxt
     service: appserver
 ```
-We need to add an additional couple of services that will run our tests and talkback proxy:
+We need to add an additional couple of services that will run our tests and Talkback proxy:
 ```yaml
 name: mynuxt
 proxy: